Teradata/stacki-wiki/wiki/guano.md

 We could also just use the built-in Python [http.server.SimpleHTTPRequestHandler](https://docs.python.org/3/library/http.server.html#http.server.SimpleHTTPRequestHandler) for the web server.

-__Con__: This webapp would probably be written in JS -- this reduces code reuse
+__Con__: This webapp would probably be written in JS -- this reduces code reuse.
+Also, how do we get networking up so the person doing the install can connect to the HTTP server?

 __Contra-con__: There really isn't a ton of code needed to be reused here.